How to Categorize Your Clients With CRM

 By dividing the client base in many subgroups, you will get slightly closer to the desires of your clients.
 This leads to 2 advantages, only if you limit yourself to exploiting the segmentation operationally:

-—Leverage extra value from the client base through a better communications customization.
+- Leverage extra value from the client base through a better communications customization.

-—Recruit more clients by making the offer of the company available into different ones, each better suitable to a client profile (would you buy unique size pants?)
+- Recruit more clients by making the offer of the company available into different ones, each better suitable to a client profile (would you buy unique size pants?)

 Here are some of the criteria that could convince you to start your marketing segmentation:

-—When the disparity within your clients is getting more and more obvious during each campaign.
+- When the disparity within your clients is getting more and more obvious during each campaign.

-—When you spend twice more time working on your client base.
+- When you spend twice more time working on your client base.

-—When your loyalty campaigns generate at least one hundred thousand dollars per year.
+- When your loyalty campaigns generate at least one hundred thousand dollars per year.

-—When your catalog is so much heterogenous that it is obvious that your clients cannot be interested in all your products.
+- When your catalog is so much heterogenous that it is obvious that your clients cannot be interested in all your products.

-How is Segmentation and CRM are Related?
+How are Segmentation and CRM Related?

 Link your CRM to a detailed and well-designed sales strategy and you will be able to develop, search and award your best clients.